 There is a great deal of potential, as well as plenty of opportunities available for those companies looking to set up or expand in Qatar.
 The team at Equiom Corporate Services (QFC) can support foreign businesses and individuals who are looking to establish a commercial presence in Qatar through corporate sponsorship structures, business enabling solutions and more.

-If you would like guidance, support or more information on how best to set up in Qatar, please get in touch with Andrew Nixon.
+If you would like guidance, support or more information on how best to set up in Qatar, please get in touch with our team.